 Pursuant to the Fiscal Agency Agreement, the Issuer has initially designated Bank of America, National Association, London Branch as its non-U.S. Paying agent (in such capacity, and including any successor non-U.S. paying agent appointed thereunder, the "Non-U.S. Paying Agent") and Bank of America, National Association as its U.S. paying agent for Notes sold within the United States, (in such capacity and including any successor U.S. paying agent appointed thereunder, the "U.S. Paying Agent," and together with the Non-U.S. Paying Agent and any other paying agents appointed by the Issuer, the "Paying Agents").
 So long as any Notes are listed and/or admitted to trading on or by any stock exchange, competent authority and/or market, there will at all times be a Paying Agent with a specified office in each location, if any, required by the rules and regulations of the relevant stock exchange(s), competent authority(ies) and/or market(s) on or by which such Notes are listed and/or admitted to trading.
-So long as any Notes are listed and/or admitted to trading on or by any stock exchange, competent authority and/or market and the rules of such exchange, competent authority and/or market and the rules of such exchange, competent authority and/or market and the rules of such exchange, competent authority and/or market and the rules of such exchange, competent authority and/or market and the rules of such exchange, competent authority and/or market and the rules of such exchange, competent authority and/or market and the rules of such exchange, competent authority and/or market and the rules of such exchange, competent authority and/or market and the rules of such exchange, competent authority and/or market and the rules of such exchange, competent authority and/or market and the rules of such exchange.
+So long as any Notes are listed and/or admitted to trading on or by any stock exchange, competent authority and/or market and the rules of such exchange, competent authority and/or market so require, the Issuer will notify the holders of its Notes in the manner specified under "Notices" below in the event that the Issuer appoints a Paying Agent with respect to such Notes other than the Paying Agents designated as such in this Base Prospectus or in the applicable Final Terms.